cbeck88/spirit-po/README.md

   - factory function `spirit_po::catalog<>::from_istream` which takes any given `istream` and builds a po catalog from it.
 Spirit reads incrementally, so this does not require reading the entire `istream` into a string first.
+    (However, in the typical case of reading a po-file, that will usually be faster.
+Recommendation is not to use `from_istream` with a `std::ifstream` for best performance.)

 (You should use one of these rather than using the ctor directly.)